yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

 ```
 Here we set up some logging! libwhb has this neat system where you can set up as many logging backends as you like, and your messages will get sent to all of them.
 First, we call `WHBLogCafeInit` to set up libwhb's Cafe logger - this uses the Wii U's internal logging systems.
 These aren't usually visible to you, but the messages do show up when using `decaf-emu` (a Wii U emulator) or when viewing certain crash logs on-console.
 Next, we call `WHBLogUdpInit` to init the UDP logger - it'll send all log messages out over the network.
 These can be recieved with the `udplogserver` tool, included with wut.
 We can now use `WHBLogPrint` to send out our first message!

+libwhb also ships with a "Console" logging backend, which prints your log messages to the screen.
+For the purposes of this tutorial, we're going to handle printing to the screen ourselves!
+We'll have a quick look at the Console backend later so you can save time for simple projects.
+In any case, let's continue with the code.

 ```c
 WHBProcInit();
 ```